MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/develop/adal-auth.md

 ---

-# Configure Azure Information Protection for ADAL authentication
+# Configure your app for ADAL authentication

-This topic describes the steps for configuring Azure Active Directory Authentication Library (ADAL) based authentication.
+This topic describes the steps for configuring your app for Azure Active Directory Authentication Library (ADAL) based authentication.

 ## Azure authentication setup